 At 10.5 km there’s a spectacular fast twisty passage, a junction over a narrow bridge onto a wider and smoother road, then yet another twisty part on a narrow road and finally a long acceleration which suddenly turns into a very wide road.

-Last year there was drama until the very end with everyone on the limit.
+In 2021 everyone was on the limit.
 Gus Greensmith had a big save, Thierry Neuville an overshoot, Ogier almost losing control and finally Elfyn Evans going wide in the last corner of the whole rally!